SAEON/data-portal/src/@saeon/pkce-client/README.md

 // logout
 logout().then(({loggedIn}) => console.log(loggedIn))

 // TODO - getBearerToken, setApplicationState.
-This should be 'setRedirectUrl'
+This should be 'setRedirection'
 ```

 ## Creating a client